shawnkasaei/scriptable-jalali-calendar/README.md

 # IOS14 Jalali Calendar Widget For Scriptable

+### Note

 this is a simple js script i wrote that enables you to have a highly customizable persian calender widget on your sweet home screen using Scriptable.

-by default i have put dark and white color
+by default it has both dark and white mode color configurations but feel free to tweak it and share it online so i can see yours.

-# IOS14 Jalali Calendar Widget For Scriptable
+cheers. happy coding.

 ### Useage
 1. Download [scriptable](https://scriptable.app/) from App Store